-In addition to the process detailed in Program Transfer section, international students approved for program transfer must complete a program transfer form to be submitted to OIE.
+In addition to the process detailed in Petition Procedure, international students approved for program transfer must complete a program transfer form to be submitted to OIE.
 This will involve an update to your I-20, which will require submission of new financial documents to demonstrate sufficient funds to cover the program you will be entering.